Speeding up a voltmeterPieter-Tjerk de Boer, PA3FWM email@example.com

 The R and C of the RC oscillator are connected as external components to the chip.
 The datasheet suggests 100 kOhm and 100 pF, resulting in about 40 kHz and thus about 2.5 measurements per second.
 Equipment manufacturers of course blindly follow this.
 But according to this same datasheet, higher frequencies are allowed, up to 240 kHz, which would give 16 measurements per second, although it's questionable the human eye could follow that.

-I haven't been able to ascertain whether my power supply really has ICL7106 chips, because the type number is hidden from view.
+I haven't been able to ascertain whether my power supply really has ICL7106 chips, because the type number is hidden from view by mounting hardware.
 But since on pins 38, 39 and 40, which in case of the ICL7106 connect to the oscillator RC network, a squarewave of about 37 kHz was found, it most likely is.
 I've soldered another 100 kOhm resistor in parallel to the existing one, and now the meter measures twice as fast.
 That's much handier in daily use!